-- Do not configure standby or unused uplinks with IP HASH load balancing.

-- VMware supports only one Etherchannel bond per Virtual Standard Switch (vSS).
-Prior to vSphere 5.5, when using Virtual Distributed Switches (vDS), each ESXi/ESX host can only have only one etherchannel bond configured per vDS.

-- ESXi 5.1 and 5.5 supports LACP on vDS only.
-For more information, see Enabling or disabling LACP on an Uplink Port Group using the vSphere Web Client (2034277).
+Do not configure standby or unused uplinks with IP HASH load balancing. > - VMware supports only one Etherchannel bond per Virtual Standard Switch (vSS).
+Prior to vSphere 5.5, when using Virtual > Distributed Switches (vDS), each ESXi/ESX host can only have one etherchannel bond configured per vDS. > - ESXi 5.1 and 5.5 supports LACP on vDS only.
+For more information, see Enabling or disabling LACP on an Uplink Port > Group using the vSphere Web Client (2034277).